digital-land/specification/content/field/paint-options.md

 ---
 cardinality: '1'
 datatype: json
-description: 'Colour, opacity and other paint options for displaying the dataset on a map'
+description: Colour, opacity and other paint options for displaying the dataset on a map
 end-date: ''
 entry-date: ''
 field: paint-options